 The account to be removed does not exist.

 The account to be removed is in use.

 Cannot update the /etc/group or /etc/user_attr file but the login is removed from the /etc/passwd file.

 Cannot remove or otherwise modify the home directory.

 system file contain users' encrypted passwords and related information

 system file containing additional user attributes

 See attributes(7) for descriptions of the following attributes:

-The roledel utility only deletes an account definition that is in the group, passwd, shadow, and user_attr databases in the repository.
+These utilities delete an account definition that is in the group, passwd, shadow, and user_attr databases in the files or ldap repository.